Does It Matter That Christmas Is Pagan?

 Christmas originated from many pre-Christian pagan festivals that were tied to the winter solstice (which occurs in late December).
 For instance, Mithraism, an ancient Persian religion, celebrated the birthday of its god, Mithra, on Dec.
 25. The Romans celebrated two major winter solstice festivals in late December: Brumalia and Saturnalia.

-Christmas, as we know it, was formulated over 300 years after Christ’s birth by taking bits and pieces of these pagan festivals and putting them together into a birthday celebration for Jesus.
-This time of year was selected by Rome to appeal to new Christian converts despite there being no evidence that Jesus was born in late December.
+Christmas, as we know it, was formulated over 300 years after Christ’s birth by taking parts of these pagan festivals and reassembling them into a celebration of Jesus’ birth.
+Late December was selected to appeal to new converts despite there being no evidence that Jesus was born in late December.

 What does pagan mean?